Persimfans: Origins

-Lev Zeitlin was concertmaster in Serge Koussevitzky’s orchestra (1908-1917); after this disbanded in 1920 he became a professor at the Moscow Conservatory, also playing with colleagues at the Bolshoi Theater.
+Lev Zeitlin was concertmaster in Serge Koussevitzky’s orchestra (1908–1917); after this disbanded in 1920 he became a professor at the Moscow Conservatory, also playing with colleagues at the Bolshoi Theater.
 In 1922, influenced by the Bolshevik idea of collective labour, he proposed the creation of an orchestra that would work without a conductor, relying on the creative initiative of each of the musicians.
 Rehearsals took place around the musicians’ full-time work – early in the morning, during lunch breaks, etc – and concerts on Mondays, because this was when the theatre was closed.

 Persimfans reflected the ideals of the Soviet Union at the time.
 Major decisions were undertaken by committees and all members of the orchestra had to be familiar with the entire score.
 Rehearsals were organised in chamber-ensemble style, first in sections and then with the entire orchestra.
 As a result, the orchestra was sometimes claimed to be ‘the only truly communist organisation in the USSR’.
 The orchestra generally numbered around 90 musicians, although exceptionally it could field larger groups: for its 10th anniversary in 1932, a concert called ‘’Celebration of Orchestral Labour’’ was performed by 150 musicians.

 This approach to musical decisions required more time to be invested in rehearsals.
-For the first concert, 15 rehearsals were held, but as familiarity grew the number of rehearsals for a programme was reduced.
+For the first concert, 15 rehearsals were held, but as familiarity grew the number of rehearsals for a program was reduced.